ankit-devninja/SpringLearning/README.md

 1. Setting up Sprintboot : https://start.spring.io/
 2. Adding dependecies in codebase (Using Maven) [One may use Gradle too]
-3. Learning DI
+3. Learnt Dependency Injection
-4. Learning JPA module using H2 in memory database
+4. Learnt JPA module using H2 in memory database
 5. Handling of annotation and building (Components / Entity / Serive / Repository (using JPA))